The Insider's Guide to Buying Property in St Barts

 - Begin your property search.

-- Find your perfect property and make an offer and will include the proposed purchase price and the buyer’s conditions.
+- Find your perfect property and submit an offer which will typically include the proposed purchase price and any conditions you may have.

 - Once you have made an offer on a property in St Barts and that offer has been accepted by the seller, a notary (notaire) will be instructed to draft a Purchase and Sales Agreement which includes comprehensive terms such as the agreed date of closing.
 A notaire is a lawyer specializing in real estate with the power to clear title and register the deed.

-- Once signed, the buyer will need to pay a deposit of at least 10% into an escrow account held by the notaire.
+- Once the Purchase and Sales Agreement has been signed by both buyer and seller, the buyer will need to pay a deposit of at least 10% into an escrow account held by the notaire.

-- Sales are normally closed in 2 to 3 months, by which the buyer will pay the balance as well as all required taxes and fees and a Deed of Sale will be officially registered.
+- Sales are normally closed within 60 to 90 days, by which time the buyer will pay the balance as well as all required taxes and fees and a Deed of Sale will be officially registered.

 Buyers are responsible for paying notary fees.